-Blessed is the Source that fills all creation and brings forth the fruit of the vine. traditional English translation brakha/blessing of survival written by Sarit feel free to write & recite your own blessing for survival
+Blessed is the Source that fills all creation and brings forth the fruit of the vine. traditional English translation

 Blessed are you Shekhinah, who reminds me that I am at once both bound & free; contained & spilling out.
 May this blessing uplift my survival as a devotion to liminality & multitudes.
-May this blessing surround me, protect me with the depths of your infinite care.
+May this blessing surround me, protect me with the depths of your infinite care. brakha/blessing of survival written by Sarit